vmware-samples/vmware-blockchain-samples/vmbc-ethereum-starter-kit/release-1.6/starter-kit/README.md

 > **Note**: minikube creates a VM using a selected driver and depends on what you have installed.
 It could be docker, vmware etc. Please [see this list](https://minikube.sigs.k8s.io/docs/drivers/) and you may need to provide this underlying dependency with additional resources if necessary.

+See scripts under`minikube` folder that provide convinience scripts to start and delete minikube.

 This example using Virtual Box.

 ```